kirubelKS/AirBnB_clone/web_static/README.md

-AirBnB clone - Web static
+this is a read me file for airbnb clone web static project